Berkeley-CS61B/website-sp24/projects/proj3/index.md

 - **Team formation (2 pts): Due 4/3 at 11:59 PM**
   - You must submit the [Project 3 Partnerships Form](https://forms.gle/CUV2iZN1NcPvNo8dA).
 You will **not** be able to change your partner later.
 Read and understand the [partnership guidelines](https://sp24.datastructur.es/resources/guides/partnerships/) before starting the assignment.
+  - When group repos are released, you **must accept your GitHub invitation**, otherwise they will expire after a week.
 - **Project 3A (19 pts): Due 4/15 at 11:59 PM**
   - World Generation Autograder (3 pts): Due on Gradescope
   - Asynchronous Manual Review (6 pts): Due at [3A Asynchronous Review Form](https://forms.gle/LRBWHnrW7dwr4mV89)